 Electrolysis is the only FDA,/Medically approved method of permanent hair removal.
 This life-changing treatment is performed by inserting a very fine, flexible needle into each follicle.
 A tiny amount of current is released which destroys the lower part of the follicle.
 Electrolysis is suitable for any gender, any skin tone and any hair colour.
-It is perfect for dealing with white, grey or non-pigmented hairs that other methods cannot treat, more people have had their lives changed by electrolysis than can possibly be imagined.
+It is perfect for dealing with white, grey or non-pigmented hairs that other methods cannot treat.
+More people have had their lives changed by electrolysis than can possibly be imagined.
 Electrolysis was discovered by Dr Charles Michel, Ophthalmologist, in 1875 when he used it to remove ingrown eyelashes.
 He discovered that once these follicles had been successfully treated with electrolysis they were permanently destroyed and did not produce another lash or hair.
 Since that first treatment, electrolysis has been refined and perfected into the modern methods used around the world today.

-This is probably one of the most difficult questions to answer as there can be so many physiological variables.
-This can depend on so many different things such as – where the hair growth is situated, how much is visible, the type of hair growth, the reason for the hair growth (genetic, hormonal), how long it’s been there for, what methods of removal have been used so far.
+These are very tricky questions to answer as there can be so many physiological variables.
+This can depend on so many different things such as – where the hair growth is situated, how much is visible, the type of hair growth, the reason for the hair growth (genetic, hormonal, medical reasons, PCOS etc), how long it’s been there for, what methods of removal have been used so far.
 Self perception also plays a large part.

 When the time is right for each individual follicle a new hair is generated and will eventually show above the surface.
-This is called the hair growth cycle and is one of the reasons for many treatments.
+This is called the hair growth cycle and along with hormonal influences, is one of the reasons for many treatments.
 The length of this cycle varies between areas, faces can be a few weeks, scalps can be 3-4 years.

 If these hairs have been tweezed, waxed or threaded at all, this knocks the hair growth cycle completely out of sync.
-As these hairs have effectively been ‘ripped’ out, taking epidermal skin with them and creating a bleed into the follicle (ever tweezed a hair then noticed a blood spot?) they will be super-nourished by this blood which feeds the hair-growing stem and germ cells.
-Both the hormonal influences and follicular stimulation produce bigger and stronger hairs which can become resistant to treatment.
+As these hairs have effectively been ‘ripped’ out taking epidermal skin with them and creating a follicular bleed (ever tweezed a hair then noticed a blood spot?) these follicles will be super-nourished by this blood which feeds the hair-growing stem and germ cells.
+Both the hormonal influences and follicular stimulation produce bigger and stronger hairs which become resistant to treatment.

 Of course, each person is unique, as is their hair growth which is why your appointment schedule is created and adapted just for you.